ebadi/autonomous_platform/High_Level_Control_Computer/DIGITAL_TWIN_ROS.md

 The software for the digital twin is located in `autonomous_platform_robot_description_pkg`.
 Below follows a quick guide on what each subdirectory contains:

+- config - Contains config files for Nav2, SLAM and the gazebo-ros bridge
 - launch - Contains launch files
-- rviz - contains a parameter file which can be inserted into Rviz to show useful information upon startup
+- rviz - Contains a parameter file which can be inserted into Rviz to show useful information upon startup
 - worlds - save gazebo simulation environments (worlds) to be run later.
+- maps - Contains maps for the simulation in order to get Nav2 to work
 - /src/description: Contains the xacro and urdf files which describes how the digital twin is built up.

 The launch file launch_digital_twin_simulation.launch.py launches the following nodes